Osborne says to raise UK personal tax allowance

-LONDON The government will allow workers to keep more of their earnings before they start to pay income tax, Chancellor George Osborne said on Wednesday in an annual budget statement delivered seven weeks before the election.
+LONDON Britain will allow workers to keep more of their earnings before they start to pay income tax, Chancellor George Osborne said on Wednesday in an annual budget statement delivered seven weeks before national elections.

 The government has raised the allowance steadily since it came to power in 2010.